Unfortunately, we are unable to play the video at this time.

 Did you know?

 Sochi is home to the northernmost tea plantation in the world, a product of the city’s unique climatic conditions.

 Sochi's primary gateway is Sochi International Airport, which is situated just 7 kilometres from the circuit.
 As befitting a major sporting destination, the city is well served by public transport.
-To get from the airport to downtown Sochi or the Olympic park, you can take a shuttle bus or travel on the newly-constructed Sochi Aeroexpress railway.
+To get from the airport to downtown Sochi or the Olympic park, you can take a shuttle bus or, from April 27-30, a free 'Lastochka' train.
 Hire cars and taxis are also readily available, though Sochi's numerous parks, beaches and architecture also make it a pleasurable city to walk around.